F-1 Engine Injector

 References

-The NASA Technical Reports Server (NTRS) has a number of documents containing additional information on Project First, the F-1 engine combustion stability program.
+The NASA Technical Reports Server (NTRS) once served a number of documents (albeit not a complete set) containing additional information on Project First, the F-1 engine combustion stability program:

 In researching this page, I drew information (including a number of verbatim text passages) from the following sources: